Coaching in Medical Education

 Yale University

-Jeremy Branzetti, MD MHPE is a board certified emergency medicine physician who specializes in providing acute care for critically ill and injured patients.
-Dr. Branzetti earned dual bachelor's degrees at the State University of New York (SUNY) at Stony Brook and received his MD from the same institution.
-He completed a 4-year residency in emergency medicine at Northwestern University in Chicago, Illinois, and was chief resident in his final year.
-Finally, he obtained a Masters in Health Professions Education from Maastricht University’s School of Health Professions.
+Dr. Jeremy Branzetti is a board-certified emergency medicine physician who specializes in providing acute care for critically ill and injured patients.
+He earned dual bachelor's degrees and his MD at the State University of New York at Stony Brook.
+Dr. Branzetti completed a four-year residency in emergency medicine at Northwestern University in Chicago, where he was chief resident.
+He obtained a master's in health professions education from Maastricht University's School of Health Professions.
+With over a decade of experience in GME leadership and medical education scholarship, Dr. Branzetti has expertise in evidence-based learning science, adaptive expertise, programmatic identity formation, translating “branding” concepts from business to medicine, and wellness.
+Dr. Branzetti founded Academic Educator Coaching to coach early-career medical educators in achieving professional success and personal joy.

 • Megan Wolff, MD, MHPE